Evheniq/BankSol/README.md

 :white_check_mark: Create an ERC20 token as the main asset.

-:black_square_button: SCs should be tested(mocha & chai), deployed on testnet and verified.
+⚠️ SCs should be tested(mocha & chai), deployed on testnet and verified.

 *Optional*